 The CADSat mission

-Scientists and engineers have to work together to create the best satellite design.
-The scientific aim of your mission will directly affect how your CAD will be engineered.
-Here, you will find the outline of your mission and hints to the hardware components you should include.
+In the development of satellites, scientists and engineers have to work together to create the best design based on the objectives of the particular mission.
+The scientific aims of your mission will directly affect how your CADSat should be engineered.
+In your submission, you will need to include a description of your scientific objectives – make sure to specify the data you will analyse and the conclusions you aim to draw.
+Here, you will find an outline of your mission and hints to the hardware components you should include.

 Your design concept must measure the following parameters and transmit the data as telemetry to the ground station: